anywhichway/trui/README.md

 - all element can use an `href` and `target` attribute, or alternatively `x-href` and `x-target` for compliance with the HTML standard.
 - under certain conditions, you can dispense with SSR by making a relatively minor change to you HTML authoring approach.

-Clicking on `Privacy Policy` below will load the content of the `privacy-policy.html` file into the `p` element and update history so the browser back button can be used.
+Clicking on `Privacy Policy` below will load the content of the `privacy-policy.html` file into the `p` element.

 ```!html
 <p x-href="./examples/privacy-policy.html#content" onclick="xfetch(event)">Privacy Policy</p>